 Pap tests should be resumed if a woman has a new sex partner; it should be continued if she has several sex partners.

-For women with certain indications (eg, women with HIV infection), more frequent screening may be required, and screening may be started at a younger age.
+For women with certain indications (eg, women with HIV infection or previous cervical cancer), more frequent screening may be required, and screening may be started at a younger age.

 Culture or molecular methods (eg, PCR) are used to analyze specimens for specific STD organisms (eg, Neisseria gonorrhoeae, Chlamydia trachomatis) if patients have symptoms or risk factors; in some practices, such analysis is always done.
-Specimens may be obtained from urogenital sites including the endocervix (obtained during the Pap test) and urine.
-(See also the US Preventive Services Task Force practice guideline screening for gonorrhea and the US Preventive Services Task Force practice guideline screening for chlamydial infection.)
+Specimens may be obtained from urogenital sites including the endocervix (obtained during the Pap test) or, for gonorrhea or chlamydial infections, from urine.
+(See also the US Preventive Services Task Force practice guideline Chlamydia and gonorrhea: Screening.)

 Bedside inspection of a cervical mucus specimen by a trained examiner can provide information about the menstrual cycle and hormone states; this information may help in assessment of infertility and time of ovulation.

-The specimen is placed on a slide, allowed to dry, and assessed for degree of microscopic crystallization (ferning), which reflects levels of circulating estrogens.
+The specimen is placed on a slide, allowed to dry, and assessed for degree of microscopic crystallization (ferning Cervix Hormonal interaction between the hypothalamus, anterior pituitary gland, and ovaries regulates the female reproductive system.
+The hypothalamus secretes a small peptide, gonadotropin-releasing... read more ), which reflects levels of circulating estrogens.
 Just before ovulation, cervical mucus is clear and copious with abundant ferning because estrogen levels are high.
 Just after ovulation, cervical mucus is thick and ferns little.

 Imaging of suspected masses and other lesions usually involves ultrasonography, which may be done in the office; both transvaginal and transabdominal probes are used.